christinec-dev/GodotInventorySystem/README.md

 # Godot Inventory System
 This is the final source code for my Godot Inventory System series that I made for my YouTube channel.
-It consists of a grid-based inventory system where players can add, remove, or use items. 😊
+It consists of a slot-based inventory system where players can add, remove, or use items. 😊

 ## Outline of Features/Functionalities of this System
 #### Dynamic Inventory Management
 - Players can pick up, use, and drop items.
- Inventory slots display item details and quantities.
+- Inventory slots display item details and quantities.
- Items have types, effects, and can be stacked based on type and effect.
+- Items have types, effects, and can be stacked based on type and effect.

 #### Interactive Game World
 - Items can be spawned in the game world.